shimaore/wandering-country/client-db.coffee.md

         if user.admin
           db_name = 'provisioning'
         else

+Event `user-provisioning` is defined in `charming-circle`.
+It will send `database-ready` when ready.

           debug 'Waiting for database-ready…'
           db_name = yield new Promise (resolve) ->
             ev.one 'database-ready', (db) ->